RobertHechler/reproducibility_project/README.md

 - [05_preregistration](./05_preregistration)

 #### Where do the raw data come from?
-- I used the popular Iris dataset from Ronald Fisher's 1936 paper titled The use of multiple measurements in taxonomic problems.
+- I used the popular Iris dataset from Ronald Fisher's 1936 paper.
+Please find the citation in my [manuscript](./04_manuscript/rendered/manuscript.pdf)
 - Either re-generate data by running [/01_scripts/1_save_iris_data.R](./01_scripts/1_save_iris_data.R) or use data that is supplied in [00_rawdata/iris.csv](./00_rawdata/iris.csv)

 #### Generate a manuscript or preregistration